Managers – continuous improvement delivers more than you think

 Many organisations invest in capital equipment at great cost.
 However, the utilisation of such equipment, which dictates an efficient return on that investment, is often overlooked.
 Underutilised equipment is a drain on effective use of capital and should be monitored and addressed before decisions are made to invest in new capital equipment.
 So, there are great ‘opportunities’ to exploit in utilising existing equipment effectively.
 Total productive maintenance and use of OEE (overall equipment effectiveness) techniques can help RoI enormously.

 Soft benefits do not become hard savings on their own.
 They must be tracked, quantified, and monitored.
 This gives management the ‘opportunities’ they need to convert them into benefits hitting the P&L account.

 Despite the fact business is based on having paying customers (and therefore managing customer experience is essential), the bottom line is literally just that – growth, profitability and return on investment.
-When management are able to use performance indicators that enable the realisation of the hidden costs of poor quality and performance and measure the opportunities it’s then just a case of ‘managing’ these opportunities through to realisation in a structured manner before the competition get there first.
+Thankfully, sites like https://thesoutherninstitute.com/cbd-merchant-account/ give us hope with new technology that promises to help oversee finances.
+When management are able to use performance indicators that enable the realization of the hidden costs of poor quality and performance and measure the opportunities it’s then just a case of ‘managing’ these opportunities through to realization in a structured manner before the competition get there first.